Male-Dominant Approaches to Migration Policy Leave Women Behind

 The World Health Organization found that migrant care workers in the Eastern Mediterranean who are found to be pregnant, or who test positive for HIV/AIDS often face immediate deportation.

 Some nations have chosen a different path.
 The Philippines and Sri Lanka have been global leaders in providing women migrants with economic opportunity.
-In Sri Lanka, the Bureau of Foreign Employment has introduced pre-departure training programs that provide women with skill-set to be a domestic house-keeping assistant.
+In Sri Lanka, the Bureau of Foreign Employment has introduced pre-departure training programs that provide women with a skill-set to be a domestic house-keeping assistant.
 In the Philippines, the government has signed 25 bilateral agreements promoting job creation in the healthcare industry, an area with high levels of women’s employment.

 Related Post